gsi-upm/senpy/docs/senpy.rst

 What is Senpy?
 --------------

-Web services can get really complex: data validation, user interaction, formatting, logging., etc.
+Senpy is a framework for text analysis using Linked Data.
+There are three main applications of Senpy so far: sentiment and emotion analysis, user profiling and entity recoginition.
+Annotations and Services are compliant with NIF (NLP Interchange Format).

+Senpy aims at providing a framework where analysis modules can be integrated easily as plugins, and providing a core functionality for managing tasks such as data validation, user interaction, formatting, logging, translation to linked data, etc.

-The figure below summarizes the typical features in an analysis service.
+The figure below summarizes the typical features in a text analysis service.
 Senpy implements all the common blocks, so developers can focus on what really matters: great analysis algorithms that solve real problems.

 .. image:: senpy-framework.png